OPINION EXCHANGE | Italy takes 'calculated risk' in restarting its economy

 The famous Canova cafe, in Rome’s Piazza del Popolo, was once Federico Fellini’s preferred spot for a morning coffee.
-On Monday the Canova was in the spotlight again as it reopened its doors, in glorious sunshine, after two and a half months of lockdown.
+This month, the Canova was in the spotlight again as it reopened its doors, in glorious sunshine, after two and a half months of lockdown.
 “It’s a beautiful, exciting day,” said Valentino Casanova, one of the cafe’s barmen, whose words were reported around the world.

+The reopening of Italy’s restaurants and bars — albeit with tight restrictions in place — is undoubtedly an uplifting moment.
+Italy alerted the rest of Europe to the gravity of the COVID-19 pandemic; the return of its osterie and trattorie feels like a triumph of civilized pleasures over the annihilating bleakness of the virus.

 The European commission forecasts a downturn of more than 9% this year.
 That would send the country’s public debt soaring to over 155% of GDP — easily the highest ratio, after Greece, in the eurozone.
 Yet with business on its knees, the government has been obliged to up the ante on spending.
 Conte’s government signed off on a stimulus package that, combined with a steep fall in tax revenue, is likely to drive the annual budget deficit up to more than 10% of GDP.